ymmah/node/src/Batcher/README.md

 # Batcher Module

-Responsible for taking claim hashes, and publishing groups of hashes on a timed interval for other modules to do as thye wish with the grouped hashes.
+Responsible for taking claim hashes, and publishing groups of hashes on a timed interval for other modules to do as they wish with the grouped hashes.

 In the future this module might apply some rules to the interval method.
-For example, it might wait until (transaction cost / claim count <= $1) to publish grouped hashes.
+For example, it might wait until (transaction cost / claim count <= dollar amount) to publish grouped hashes.

 ## Files